retorquere/zotero-better-bibtex/site/content/citing/cayw.md

 * the response body will be `[#adams2001][][#brigge2002][]`, and
 * `[#adams2001][][#brigge2002][]` will be left on the clipboard

+More of a gimmick than anything else, but if you add `select=true`, BBT will select the picked items in Zotero.

 ## Playing around

 For testing for other markdown formatters, you can construct simple references yourself, using the `playground` formatter, with parameters: